Argentina Human Rights 2017 Report April 2018

 Elections and Political Participation

-Section 4 Official Corruption and Government Transparency
+Section 4.
+Corruption and Lack of Transparency in Government

-Section 5 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights
+Section 5.
+Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights

 A wide variety of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
 Government officials usually were cooperative and generally responsive to their views.